sudosaga/EditSuite/README.md

 ##  Overview

-**SYN Video Cutter** is a powerful, user-friendly video splitting tool that allows you to cut large videos into smaller, manageable segments.
+**EditSuite** is a powerful, user-friendly video splitting tool that allows you to cut large videos into smaller, manageable segments.
 Whether you're preparing content for social media, creating video tutorials, or organizing your video library, this tool provides professional-grade video processing with an intuitive interface.

 ### Supported Formats